 Ismailia.
 There were no

-harbour which resulted in there being no street vendors
+resulted in there being no street vendors chasing

 A Gala Buffet was held that evening in the function room of the hotel, some of the ladies came prepared and wore a posh frock and some of them dressed in Egyptian style clothes, purchased in the hotel gift shop specially for the occasion.
 The hotel supplied an excellent buffet with a large choice of well cooked and prepared food.
 They also gave a very good and nicely decorated cake to one of the group whose birthday it was that day.
 The entertainment was put on by professional dancers, a Whirling Dervish spun for ten minutes without a break and won applause from everyone, but probably not as much as the belly dancer who had the men standing, cheering and clicking away with their cameras.

-present in thanks for all the work he had done to
+in thanks for all the work he had done to arrange these reunion

-for the last twelve years, and during the Gala evening
+visits for the last twelve years, and during

-very nice wrist watch.
-He was later presented with
+with a very nice wrist watch.
+He was

 Monday morning was a free period and most of the group went into Ismailia on an organised shopping trip, many bought items in a supermarket which was an interesting experience and drinks were later had at the Nefertiti Restaurant.
 In the afternoon about thirty of the group went to the British Military Cemetery at Tel el Kebir where another wreath laying ceremony similar to the other two took place only his time the wreath was laid by Brian Simpson.
 No Suez Canal Zone fatalities are buried here, most of the graves are dated 1940 - 1945 but there are quite a few dated 1882 - 1883 which are of British soldiers who were killed in General Wolseley's defeat of the Egyptian Army in what is now known as ‘The Battle of Tel el Kebir’.